Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Audit the offer composition

 Inspect the offer: price, included bundle, guarantee terms, subscription option, first-purchase incentive.
 The offer is the operator's match to the buyer's willingness-to-pay.
 Mismatch is the commitment layer.
-A single-SKU offer where the buyer's category instinct is to buy a bundle reads as expensive even at a competitive price point.
+A single-SKU offer where the buyer's category instinct is to buy a bundle checks as expensive even at a competitive price point.

 Validate commitment with offer-composition tests